Being needed makes us feel good.

 But being codependent is nothing to be ashamed of.

 Many of us have codependent tendencies to a certain extent.

 It’s just a matter of intensity and degree.
-When you realize that you have become too addicted and going down an unhealthy path, then examine your behavioral patterns and get a grip on your addiction.
+When you realize that you have become too addicted and going down an unhealthy path, then examine your codependency habits and behaviors and get a grip on your addiction.
 That’s all.
 There’s no need to judge or shame yourself.

 1. You do things that the other person ought to or can do for themselves.

 There is nothing wrong with helping others.
 But if you find yourself constantly taking over other people’s responsibilities, then you might have a codependency problem.

 Codependents find it difficult to separate the other person’s responsibilities with their own responsibilities.
 They usually take other people’s problems as their own because they have poor boundaries.
 Sometimes, they would also rationalize their behaviors in such a way:

 “If I don’t help them, they will not be able to manage their problems.”